 10 Television Celebrities Who Are Great Mothers

 Being a mom is a full-time role in itself.
 However, when you are a popular TV star, you get into a double duty mode.
 You have to maintain a perfect balance between your uber-busy public life for your fans and simultaneously the delicate and new life with the family.
 It is quite a task, but our divas do it with unflinching perfection.
-Keep up to date with all your favorite celebrities with a subscription to one of the AT&T U-verse TV Packages.
+Keep up to date with all your favorite celebrities with a subscription to one of these cable television packages.

 Amy Poehler is a seasoned actress, comedian, writer, producer, director and a mom.
 Starting with Upright Citizens Brigade on Comedy Central to playing Leslie Knop in the recently wrapped, Parks & Recreation, Amy Pohler has done it all.
 She has two sons, Archibald and Abel and she is an adorable mother to her boys, who makes every possible attempt to be by their side at all times.

 Kelly Tyler from Beverly Hills, 90210 is now the mom of three lovely girls, Luca Bella, Lola Ray and Fiona Eve, from her second marriage with Peter Facinelli.
 After her marriage of 11 years fell apart, it was her daughters that took Garth out of the dumps and helped her move on.
 The actress is seen with her posse at most of the events.